jacubero/VBF/Sphinx/source/bibliography.rst

 ..
 [DingXS:91] C. Ding, G. X. and Shan, W. (1991).
 The stability theory of stream ciphers.
 Berlin.
 Springer-Verlag.
 Lecture Notes in Computer Science Volume 561.

 ..
 [Evertse:87] Evertse, J.-H. (1987).
 Linear structures in blockciphers.
-In EUROCRYPT, pages 249ñ266
+In EUROCRYPT, pages 249ñ266.

 ..
+[Evertse:88] Evertse, J. H. (1988).
+Linear structures in block ciphers.
+In Advances in Cryptology - EUROCRYPT 87, no. 304 in Lecture Notes in Computer Science, pages 249ñ266.

+..
 [FaugereA:03] J.-C. Faugere and G. Ars.
 An algebraic cryptanalysis of nonlinear filter generators using Grobner bases.
 Technical report, INRIA 4739, 2003.

+..
+[GuptaS:05] Gupta, K. and Sarkar, P. (2005).
+Improved construction of nonlinear resilient S-boxes.
+Information Theory, IEEE Transactions on, 51(1):339ñ348.

 .. [heys-tutorial] Heys, H. (1999).
 A tutorial on linear and differential cryptanalysis.
 Technical report, Electrical and Computer Engineering, Faculty of Engineering and Applied Science, Memorial University of Newfoundland, St. Johns, NF, Canada A1B 3X5.